denisyurovsky/react-ecommerce-backend/README.md

 In order to use payment endpoint you need to configure your environment:
 * create new file in root directory: .env
-* add to this file:
+* add to this file your visa developer data, and add it into variables VISA_ID,
-VISA_ID=HBPHZ6SP1IR8AI7BR98S218umO4j3HCTGTuVnBniPgE2V7IHU
-VISA_PASS=A25nlXNpr14w
+VISA_PASS,
-VISA_HOST_NAME = sandbox.api.visa.com
+VISA_HOST_NAME